drumovski/SOTRPC-Part-A/README.md

 ### Description of your website

 This is a Website for the South of the River Potters Club which is a pottery club in Alfred Cove, Western Australia.
-After meetings with pottery club members, they were keen to include features that Vipul and I were concerned would be too advanced for the scope of this assignment.
-They were also concerned that after the assignment was submitted that we may not be able to continue developing the website.
-Due to this, the club decided that they may not use the final website but would create one themselves using Squarespace.
-Vipul and I understood this but were happy to continue with the website regardless.

 - ##### Purpose